From Montreal To Winnipeg -A Road Trip

 The Indigenous Peoples Garden

-The new garden beside the Zoo is the “Indigenous Peoples Garden”.
-It was still underway when we visit.
+The new garden beside the Zoo is the “Indigenous Peoples Garden“.
+It was still underway when we visited.
 With every step, there is something new to discover, so much to see.
 Put on your good running shoes.

 The Indigenous Peoples Garden is a gathering place that recognizes our country’s strong Indigenous heritage.

-The beliefs and traditions of Indigenous peoples reflect a deep philosophical understanding and respect for nature.
-Their stories, dances, music, art, clothing, and spiritual rituals reflect the belief that spirits exist in the natural world.
 Here, in the Indigenous Peoples Garden, the relationships of Indigenous cultures with the environment, both past, and present, will be explored.

 Kitchen Garden